statechannels/statechannels/packages/server-wallet/docs/index.md

 - greater abstraction of the details of nitro protocol
 - greater performance and robustness of a responsible wallet
 - easier coordination between counterparties
-- short lived request-response cycle over the API
+- short-lived request/response cycle over the API

 > An objective is a proposal for a goal which The App asserts that it wants to achieve.